AI-Cultural-Heritage-Lab/l3_manual/README.md

 There are a few different ways we can support your work within L<sup>3</sup>, methods of support (detailed below) depend on the capacity in which you join, which are as follows:

-* Research Mentee (Auditor) - This is the first stage for undergraduate students and allow you to participate in lab meetings, meet the team, learn about our research projects, and become involved in one or more research pillars. * Note: At least one quarter of auditing is a prerequisite for joining as an undergraduate researcher.
+* Research Mentee (Auditor) - This is the first stage for undergraduate students and allows you to participate in lab meetings, meet the team, learn about our research projects, and become involved in one or more research pillars. * Note: At least 1-2 quarters of auditing is a prerequisite for joining as an undergraduate researcher.

 * Class Credit - Digital Humanities (DH) majors can enroll for capstone credit in the lab (normally after one quarter as an auditor).
-Capstone credit requires junior of senior status at UCLA with a declared DH major.
+Capstone credit requires junior or senior status at UCLA with a declared DH major.
 Individual capstone projects are proposed the quarter before the capstone and are developed in consultation with Todd and, as needed, other members of the leadership team.
 Capstone projects require a defined research question, methodology, and proposed deliverable.

 * Undergraduate Researcher - After completing 1-2 quarters as an auditor, students can further develop their projects as undergraduate researchers for the lab and be paid to do so.
 Undergradudate researchers are hired at the discretion of Todd and require a formal application (CV, statement of research interest, and team interview).